hicksjduk/countdown-go/README.md

 * The function takes whatever parameters are needed to generate its output, and returns a channel of the appropriate output type.
 * The body of the function:
    * Creates the channel through which the output is to be returned.
-The channel is typically unbuffered.
+In a "pure" generator, the channel is unbuffered, although where its output is consumed by multiple concurrent goroutines its buffer size should be set to the number of those goroutines since otherwise it may be a bottleneck.
    * Runs a goroutine which generates the output items and puts them in the channel, and then (crucially) closes the channel.
     * Returns the channel.